JesseDolfin/co_learning_robot_personalities/README.md

 ```sh
 roslaunch co_learning_controllers co_learning_test_setup.launch simulation:=false
 ```
-It is possible to selectively turn off nodes , make sure that you set ```allow_nodes:=true``` or omit the option entirely as the default value is true.
+It is possible to selectively turn off nodes, make sure that you set ```allow_nodes:=true``` or omit the option entirely as the default value is true.
 The full set of node control parameters are:
 ```xml
 <arg name="allow_nodes" default="true"/>
 <arg name="control_node" default="true"/>